dgmouris/zero_to_api/README.md

 # Zero to api

-Creating an authenticated api from scratch, with django, django rest framework, and django rest auth.
+Creating an authenticated api from scratch, with django, django rest framework, and djoser.

 ## Prerequistes to follow the presentation
 - pipenv and installation of python 3.6+